 - When you execute the command, a prompt to confirm whether to execute it with the specified contents is displayed.
 To execute, press the [y] key.
-To cancel, press the [n] key. - You can confirm the current status of PPAR after ordering reset by using showhardconf(8). - If reset is executed in the following status, the processing is stopped before the Oracle Solaris is started. - The autoboot function for the specified guest domain is disabled in setpparmode(8). - The autoboot function for the logical domain is disabled in OpenBoot PROM environment variable, auto-boot?. - When you changed the configuration of the logical domain, execute the ldm add-spconfig command on the control domain, to store the latest configuration information in XSCF.
-If you do not store the information, the reset processing may fail to work properly.
+To cancel, press the [n] key. - You can confirm the current status of PPAR after ordering reset by using showhardconf(8). - If reset is executed in the following status, the processing is stopped before the Oracle Solaris is started. - The autoboot function for the specified guest domain is disabled in setpparmode(8). - The autoboot function for the logical domain is disabled in OpenBoot PROM environment variable, auto-boot?. - When changing the configuration of logical domains, render the state of all logical domains to either "active" or "bound" and then execute the ldm addspconfig command on the control domain to store the latest configuration information in XSCF.